nwolisaemmanuel2-zz/Barcode-Js/CONTRIBUTING.md

 You are now ready to start doing your changes.

 JsBarcode is using [gulp](http://gulpjs.com/) in the building step.
-Here comes some commands that will come handy when developing.
+Here come some commands that will come handy when developing.

 ````bash
 gulp compile # Compile the code (for nodejs)